Everyday Mindfulness

 -

-Each week you’ll get an email with follow-up resources, tips and videos including The Mindful Minute videos that relate to that week’s topic.
+Each week you’ll receive a follow-up email with helpful resources, practice reminders, tips, and short videos (including The Mindful Minute) aligned with that week’s theme.

 -